About

 School of Arts, Media, Performance & Design

 Established and supported by the Carswell Family Foundation in 2016, the Helen Carswell Chair supports research that explores community cultural development.
-With a focus on fostering a mutually beneficial relationship with the Jane and Finch community, the Helen Carswell Chair is proud to have a long-term partnership with RPSM – Jane and Finch, the most recent branch of the incredible Regent Park School of Music.
-Through our work with RPSM and other Community Arts organizations, we seek to disseminate new knowledge and research to community-based groups in the Jane and Finch community and in other high-risk neighbourhoods around the world.
+With a focus on fostering a mutually beneficial relationship with the Jane and Finch community, the Helen Carswell Chair is proud to have a long-term partnership with CMST – Jane and Finch, the most recent branch of the incredible Community Music Schools Toronto.
+Through our work with CMST and other Community Arts organizations, we seek to disseminate new knowledge and research to community-based groups in the Jane and Finch community and in other high-risk neighbourhoods around the world.

-As a new member to this team, I am honoured to be a part of this mission to support community-engaged research in the arts.
+As a fellow researcher and community activator, I am honoured to be a part of this mission to support community-engaged research in the arts.
 I look forward to working with community leaders in the Jane and Finch neighbourhood and beyond as we explore how arts can empower and represent children of all ages, from all backgrounds.

 Executive Committee